 Besides diversifying your daily routine, these runs will help increase your durability and speed.
 However, 80% of your weekly running plan should be easy, low-intensity runs to prevent exhaustion, injuries, and burnout.
 It might sound weird, but If you want to run fast in a competition, you should mostly jog very slowly while training.

-FAQs about running 5 miles a day
+FAQs on 5 miles a day